CN3ves/Games/GameDesignArtConcepts/4 - Character Design for Video Games/Week4_Notes.md

 Think all designs like Samurai Jack and very like two whistle plump and boon's tired and stuff and everyone figured out the good stuff at this point.
-You kind of need to go like what's the dumbest thing [LAUGH] to design and that's kind of where I started going with design.
+You kind of need to go like what's the dumbest thing to design and that's kind of where I started going with design.
 I was like what would be the dumbest thing I could do in this situation and not thinking what's the smartest thing you could do.
 That kind of opened the door to design for me where I started seeing stuff more.
 I'm seeing the challenge part of it, but at the same time, I don't want it to look furry.

-[LAUGH] >> [LAUGH]
->> There's a very scary closeness where you could end up just doing an animal that just looks like fucking Tiny Toons or something.
+There's a very scary closeness where you could end up just doing an animal that just looks like fucking Tiny Toons or something.
-[LAUGH] I don't know.
-[LAUGH] I didn't mean to curse.

 My actual fear isn't the time.
 You guys can take as long as you're willing to take.
 I know that you guys got other lives too, but.
 For me, I'm more about the problem, I'm like, how is this gonna get solved?
 I'm so focused on.
-[LAUGH] Like it's actually gonna get made.
-[LAUGH] That's how I approach everything.
-No, no, this has got to be figured out.
 What's the solution?
->> I think pushing the nose further from the eyes is-
->> Yeah, it's something in there.

 Yeah, maybe you should come sit down with me with a pencil, that's the way we should do this interview.
-[LAUGH] Just give me a second.
-I'm seeing it.
->> Yeah, okay.
 And you're drawing those lines to kind of measure things out?
->> Yeah, it's still totally going to change, and stuff like that.
+Yeah, it's still totally going to change, and stuff like that.
 But I do kind of try to balance it out.
 There's a shape that I did in the rough, where it's kind of an interesting geometric shape.
 But then you don't want things to get too geometric.
-You do want them to be able to be rendered, and figured out bur you kind of have to want some elements of play and design in there.
+You do want them to be able to be rendered, and figured out but you kind of have to want some elements of play and design in there.
 Like I said, all design is kind of like the same, no matter what you're doing.
-So, the rendering part of it really doesn't matter if I was

-going to end up doing a brochure, I would approach it slightly differently but not as differently as people might expect.
+So, the rendering part of it really doesn't matter if I was going to end up doing a brochure, I would approach it slightly differently but not as differently as people might expect.
 It's kind of just in the rendering part of it.